Is Your Aadhaar Secure? Here's How to Track Who's Using Your Number!

 1. Visit the myAadhaar Portal

-started.
+Go to the official myAadhaar portal to get started.
 This is where you can manage all your Aadhaar-related activities.

 2. Login Using OTP